Bisacodyl should only be used to provide short-term relief from constipation.

 - Do not take indigestion remedies at the same time as bisacodyl tablets.
 This is because bisacodyl tablets have a special coating on them which is affected by antacid preparations.
 If you need to take something for indigestion, make sure you take it more than two hours before you take bisacodyl, or alternatively wait for two hours after you have taken bisacodyl.

-- A healthy diet containing fibre (whole grain breads and cereals, bran, fruit and green leafy vegetables) with 6 to 8 full glasses of water each day and daily exercise are important in maintaining healthy bowel function.
-For people who have problems with constipation, food such as pastries, puddings, sugar, sweets, cheese and cake can make matters worse.
+- A healthy diet containing fibre (whole grain breads and cereals, bran, fruit and green leafy vegetables) with six to eight full glasses of water each day and daily exercise are important in maintaining healthy bowel function.

 Can bisacodyl cause problems?